metio/terraform-provider-k8s/docs/data-sources/sns_services_k8s_aws_topic_v1alpha1_manifest.md

 Required:

-- `name` (String) The name of the topic you want to create.Constraints: Topic names must be made up of only uppercase and lowercaseASCII letters, numbers, underscores, and hyphens, and must be between 1 and256 characters long.For a FIFO (first-in-first-out) topic, the name must end with the .fifo suffix.
+- `name` (String) The name of the topic you want to create.
+Constraints: Topic names must be made up of only uppercase and lowercase ASCII letters, numbers, underscores, and hyphens, and must be between 1 and 256 characters long.
+For a FIFO (first-in-first-out) topic, the name must end with the .fifo suffix.

 Optional:

 - `content_based_deduplication` (String)
-- `data_protection_policy` (String) The body of the policy document you want to use for this topic.You can only add one policy per topic.The policy must be in JSON string format.Length Constraints: Maximum length of 30,720.
+- `data_protection_policy` (String) The body of the policy document you want to use for this topic.
+You can only add one policy per topic.
+The policy must be in JSON string format.
+Length Constraints: Maximum length of 30,720.
 - `delivery_policy` (String)
 - `display_name` (String)
 - `fifo_topic` (String)
 - `kms_master_key_id` (String)
-- `kms_master_key_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--kms_master_key_ref))
+- `kms_master_key_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--kms_master_key_ref))
 - `policy` (String)
-- `policy_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--policy_ref))
+- `policy_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--policy_ref))
 - `signature_version` (String)
-- `tags` (Attributes List) The list of tags to add to a new topic.To be able to tag a topic on creation, you must have the sns:CreateTopicand sns:TagResource permissions. (see [below for nested schema](#nestedatt--spec--tags))
+- `tags` (Attributes List) The list of tags to add to a new topic.
+To be able to tag a topic on creation, you must have the sns:CreateTopic and sns:TagResource permissions. (see [below for nested schema](#nestedatt--spec--tags))
 - `tracing_config` (String)

 <a id="nestedatt--spec--kms_master_key_ref"></a>